 You can download project releases from PyPI.

-This library provides a low-level implementation of the IRC protocol for Python.
+This library is intended to encapsulate the IRC protocol at a quite low level.
 It provides an event-driven IRC client framework.
-It has a fairly thorough support for the basic IRC protocol, CTCP, and DCC connections.
+It has a fairly thorough support for the basic IRC protocol, CTCP and DCC connections.

-In order to understand how to make an IRC client, it’s best to read up first on the IRC specifications, available here:
+In order to understand how to make an IRC client, I’m afraid you more or less must understand the IRC specifications.
+They are available here:

 You have several options to install the IRC project.

-- Run python setup.py install (from the source distribution).
+- Run “python setup.py install” (from the source distribution) or

 The main features of the IRC client framework are: